Maryland Health Insurance: 2023 Coverage Guide

-You can buy health insurance in Maryland through August 15, 2021.
-Open Enrollment begins again in November.
-That means that you can buy a new policy today.
+You can buy health insurance in Maryland during Open Enrollment beginning in November.
 You have many options for health insurance plans and should compare rates carefully.
 If you’re purchasing an individual or you’re buying coverage for a family, you can get the coverage you need at the best prices by comparing your options with SmartFinancial.
 If you don’t sign up now or through the end of the Open Enrollment date and your state closes enrollment, you can sign up during a Special Enrollment Period if you have a qualifying event.

 When Is Open Enrollment in Maryland?